mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="Therefore Sheol has enlarged its appetite and opened its mouth beyond measure; the nobility of Jerusalem and her multitude go down, her throng and all who exult in her." verse="Isaiah 5:14"
+text="Therefore Sheol has enlarged its desire, and opened its mouth without measure; and their glory, their multitude, their pomp, and he who rejoices among them, descend into it." verse="Isaiah 5:14"
 %}

 {% include verse.html
-text="As soon as he finished speaking all these words, the ground under them was split apart.
-The earth opened its mouth and swallowed them up, along with their households—everyone who belonged to Korah and all their goods.
-So they with all that belonged to them went down alive into Sheol; the earth closed over them, and they perished from the midst of the assembly." verse="Numbers 16:31-33"
+text="As he finished speaking all these words, the ground that was under them split apart.
+The earth opened its mouth and swallowed them up with their households, all of Korah’s men, and all their goods.
+So they, and all that belonged to them went down alive into Sheol.
+The earth closed on them, and they perished from among the assembly." verse="Numbers 16:31-33"
 %}
 </div>